Exciting Two-Week Northern Lights Winter Vacation in Iceland

 Dimmuborgir is an especially great place to visit for Game of Thrones fans, as it was the principal shooting location for Mance Raider's Wildling camp in the hit series.

-Your driver will now take your group to Lake Myvatn.
+Your driver will now take your group to the Lake Myvatn Area.
 Contrasting with the barren nature of Namaskard and Dimmuborgir, the lake is more serene and blooming with life.
 An abundance of birdlife lives here, and you can see unique flora if you visit outside of midwinter.

-Geological marvels stand around every corner of the lake, adding even more beauty to the region.
-Basalt pillars stand tall from the icy waters, and rows of bizarre pseudocraters hug the lake's shores.
+Geological marvels stand around every corner of the lake adding even more beauty to the region.
+Basalt pillars stand tall from the icy waters.
+Meanwhile, Skutustadagigar, a row of bizarre pseudocraters hug the lake's shores.

-When your group has finished exploring the lake, you'll journey up to the "Capital of the North," the town of Akureyri.
-This cultural hotspot has everything a traveler could ask for: boutiques, restaurants, bars, beautiful architecture, and breathtaking views of the Eyjafjordur fjord.
+Finally, your group will journey up to the "Capital of the North," the town of Akureyri.
+This cultural hotspot has everything a traveler could ask for: boutiques, restaurants, bars, beautiful architecture, and breathtaking views of the Eyjafjordur Fjord.

 You'll spend the night in a hotel in North Iceland.